-Set sharing options for Google Groups for Business
+Set Groups for Business sharing options

 - Whether people outside your domain can access your groups service

-- What your users can do with the service, such as whether they can create their own groups, allow their groups to receive external messages, or add external members
+- What users can do with the service, such as whether they can create their own groups, allow their groups to receive external messages, or add external members

-To set options for Google Groups for Business:
+Set sharing options for Groups for Business

-- Click Sharing settings or Advanced settings to access the options you want to set.
+- Click Sharing settings or Advanced settings.

 - View the group's information page, including its discussion archive